willtmc/willmclemore.com/README.md

 2. Configure environment variables in Railway dashboard
 3. Deploy will happen automatically on push to main branch

-### 3. Custom Domain
+### 3. Custom Domain Configuration

 1. Add your custom domain in Railway dashboard
-2. Update DNS records to point to Railway
+2. **Important**: Ensure the domain port is set to 8080 in Railway settings
-3. SSL certificates are automatically provisioned
+3. Configure DNS records to point to Railway (CNAME to provided Railway domain)

-### 4. Health Monitoring
+4. SSL certificates are automatically provisioned

-The application includes a health check endpoint at `/api/health` that Railway uses for monitoring.
+**Note**: If you encounter 502 errors with custom domains, verify the port configuration in Railway's Public Networking settings.

 ## 📊 Analytics Setup